hwikgren/PNANetwork/Output/readme.md

 <b>textsWithOriginals</b>: a list of normalized text names and the original data (a full line) in the PNA text files
 * this information is also saved in the binary file texts.ser and used in PNANameExtractor.java

+<b>thumbprints</b>: Thumbprints made in PNATextExtractor.java for all the documents where it was clear where the document name ended and line number started.
+Before trying to find document names in running unstructured texts PNAPdfNameExtractor.java made similar thumbprints for all the document names found in the text files and in corcordance lists.

+<b>usedDuplicates</b>: The actual duplicates that were used for instead of the document name found in the text files.